Register Now for EDA Summit 2024 - Virtual Event Register for Free

 • The organization name which will often be included to differentiate between brands within a conglomerate, or future-proof for acquisitions or mergers.
 In this case, the airline’s code might be added as a prefix on the topic.
 Let’s call that “ea” for sake of example.

-So an example of a topic domain would be ea/ops/flights, and a full topic might be ea/ops/flights/flight/boarding/v1/<flight #>/<origin>/<destination>
+So an example of a smart topic domain would be ea/ops/flights, and a full topic might be ea/ops/flights/flight/boarding/v1/<flight #>/<origin>/<destination>

 Putting It All Together